Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Directional Correlation of radio blazars with time-integrated neutrino flux

-This maximum excess count can slightly overestimate the true number of responsible AGNs because of fluctuations: this reflects the multiple comparisons problem.
+This maximum excess count can slightly overestimate the true number of responsible blazars because of fluctuations: this reflects the multiple comparisons problem.
 Thus we proceed with a conservative approach.
-Maxima of the excess are computed for AGN positions randomly shifted in Right Ascension, following the same motivation as above.
+Maxima of the excess are computed for blazar positions randomly shifted in Right Ascension, following the same motivation as above.
 These maxima are subtracted from the real-positions maximum.
-The resulting estimate of the detected excess count is $72 \pm 23$.
-We take this as an estimate of the number of AGNs that significantly contribute to the correlation with neutrinos established above.
-Note that there are likely more neutrino-emitting AGNs, but their neutrino flux is too low to be detected even in this aggregated fashion.
+The resulting estimate of the detected excess count is $72 \pm 23$ objects.
+We take this as an estimate of the number of blazars that significantly contribute to the correlation with neutrinos established above.
+Note that there are likely more neutrino-emitting blazars, but their neutrino flux is too low to be detected even in this aggregated fashion.
 Thus the excess counts are expected to go up when more sensitive observations become available.
 The current values are to be treated as lower limits.